Argent77/A7-Achievements/README.md

 This component provides unlocked achievements are quest journal entries under the "Achievements" category.

-In EET the mod will include detection of BG:EE and SoD achievements even though they are not covered by the underlying BG2:EE base installation.
+In EET the mod will also track BG:EE and SoD achievements in addition to the BG2:EE achievements.

-In PST:EE the journal entries are added as "completed quests" to avoid cluttering the list of active quests.
+In PST:EE journal entries are added as "completed quests" to avoid cluttering the list of active quests.

 The component can be installed at any time.
 It is not needed to start a new game.
 Achievements that have already been unlocked before the mod was installed will be detected and added to the journal.